tkchris93/ForwardThinking/README.md

 # ForwardThinking
-Companion code for _Forward Thinking: Building and Training Neural Networks One Layer at a Time_ and _Forward Thinking: Building Deep Random Forests_ submitted to NIPS 2017
+Companion code for _Forward Thinking: Building and Training Neural Networks One Layer at a Time_ and _Forward Thinking: Building Deep Random Forests_ submitted to NIPS 2017.

+Authors:
 - Chris Hettinger
 - Tanner Christensen
 - Ben Ehlert